Roof Rat (aka Black Rat, Ship Rat, House Rat)

 Rats serve as outstanding vectors for transmittance of diseases because they can carry bacteria and viruses in their systems.

-Like the Norway rat, the roof rat is implicated in the transmission of a number of diseases to humans, including Leptospirosis, Murine Typhus, Salmonellosis (food poisoning), rat-bite fever, and plague.
-It is also capable of transmitting a number of diseases to domestic animals and is suspected in the transference of ectoparasites from one place to another.
+Like the Norway rat, the roof rat is implicated in the transmission of several diseases to humans, including Leptospirosis, Murine Typhus, Salmonellosis (food poisoning), rat-bite fever, and plague.
+It is also capable of transmitting some diseases to domestic animals and is suspected in the transference of ectoparasites from one place to another.